csmithrq/fishing-guide/README.md

 This project aims to consolidate that information and provide simple means of exposing it, and eventually suggesting options based on dates, fishing reports and local triggers.
 I want to answer this question when I wake up and have a fishing itch: what can I go fish for today?

 From a technical perspective, I'm looking to get my feet under me in Python and get more exposure to Mongo DB, API's and end-to-end web development.

+As of 12/18:
+-> write json data via persistence service to mongoDb.
+-> fetch fish profiles and fishing options from a rest API -> mapped two fishing report feeds to cover ~10 locations -> persist fishing reports to the database by source, without duplicates -> java background is showing as code is not very pythonic... duck typing + asking forgiveness than permission